Kate Grenville: Life

-Kate Grenville was born in 1950, one of three children born to Kenneth Grenville Gee, a District Court judge and barrister; and Isobel Russell, a pharmacist.
+Kate Grenville was born in 1950, one of three children of Kenneth Grenville Gee, a District Court judge and barrister; and Isobel Russell, a pharmacist.
 She was educated at Cremorne Girls High School, the University of Sydney (BA Hons) and the University of Colorado (MA).
 After completing her undergraduate degree at the University of Sydney, Grenville worked in the film industry, mostly editing documentaries at Film Australia.
 She has also been a teacher of creative writing.
 Between 1976 and 1980 she lived in London and Paris, and wrote fiction while supporting herself by doing film-editing, writing, and secretarial jobs.
 In 1980 she went to the University of Colorado at Boulder to do a master's degree in creative writing.
 She returned to Australia in 1983 and became a sub-editor at SBS Television in the subtitling department.
 She won a literary grant in 1986 and left SBS to pursue her writing.
 Since the early 1990s she has been an Honorary Associate at the University of Sydney.

 In 2006 she was awarded a Doctorate of Creative Arts by the University of Technology, Sydney under the supervision of Glenda Adams and Paula Hamilton.
 She has also been awarded an Honorary Doctorate of Letters from the University of Sydney, the University of NSW, and Macquarie University.

 In 2017 she was awarded a Lifetime Achievement award from the Australia Council and in 2018 was appointed an Officer of the Order of Australia.

 Grenville has been married to Robert Steiner and cartoonist Bruce Petty.
 She lives in Sydney with her son and daughter.
 Her leisure activities include learning to play the cello and performing in an amateur orchestra.